Parenting styles: Attachment parenting

 Attachment parenting is a parenting philosophy that proposes methods aiming to promote the attachment of mother and infant not only by maximal parental empathy and responsiveness but also by continuous bodily closeness and touch.
 Attachment in psychology is defined as "a lasting emotional bond between people".
 Attachment parenting style is based on psychological attachment theory.
 This theory identifies four main types of attachment: secure, avoidant, anxious, and disorganized attachment.
 The term attachment parenting was coined by the American pediatrician William Sears.
 Important principles are: bonding at birth, breastfeeding, carrying the baby on your body, co-sleeping and "reading" the crying of the baby.

 Child-centered parenting

 Child-centered parenting is a parenting style advocated by Blythe and David Daniel, which focuses on the real needs and the unique person-hood of each child.
 Some psychologists have argued that child-centered parenting is difficult to get right.

 Positive parenting

-Positive parenting is a parenting style which generally overlaps with authoritative parenting and is defined by consistent support and guidance throughout developmental stages.
+Positive parenting is a parenting style that generally overlaps with authoritative parenting and is defined by consistent support and guidance throughout developmental stages.

 Concerted Cultivation is a specific form of positive parenting characterized by parents' attempts to foster their child's talents through organized extracurricular activities such as music lessons, sports/athletics, and academic enrichment.